mmdemirbas/spring-cloud-gateway-bench/README.md

     `<gateway-host>` with the actual IP address or hostname of the _gateway_ machine.
 9. Wait to see `Script Finished` message in _client_ machine's console.
 10. Inspect reports saved under `./reports` directory.
+11. When you finished with a machine, you can run `./run.sh show` to see background processes and `./run.sh kill` to kill them.
+    The _server_ & _gateway_ machines run background processes, but the _client_ is not.

 # Other usages